falconry/falcon/docs/user/faq.rst

    # Falcon 2.0
    req.context.cache_backend = MyUltraFastCache.connect()

-The new default context type emulates the dict interface in a way that context attributes are linked to dict items, i.e. setting an object attribute also sets the corresponding dict item, and vice versa.
-As a result, the existing code will largely work unmodified with Falcon 2.0.
-Nevertheless, it is recommended to change usage as outlined above since the ability to use context as dict may be removed in a future release.
+The new default context type emulates a dict-like mapping interface in a way that context attributes are linked to dict items, i.e. setting an object attribute also sets the corresponding dict item, and vice versa.
+As a result, existing code will largely work unmodified with Falcon 2.0.
+Nevertheless, it is recommended to migrate to the new interface as outlined above since the dict-like mapping interface may be removed from the context type in a future release.

 .. warning::
-   If you need to mix-and-match both approaches under migration, beware that setting attributes such as *items* or *values* would obviously shadow the corresponding dict functions.
+   If you need to mix-and-match both approaches under migration, beware that setting attributes such as *items* or *values* would obviously shadow the corresponding mapping interface functions.

 If an existing project is making extensive use of dictionary contexts, the type can be explicitly overridden back to dict by employing custom request/response